ricardocasares/torrent-gql/README.md

 ## Contributing

-Feel free to open am issue, pull request are preferred.
+Feel free to open an issue, pull request are preferred.